BxCppDev/homebrew-bxtap/README.md

 ```sh
 $ brew install bxcppdev/bxtap/xerces-c --c++11 [--with-brew-curl]
 ```

+   *Note*: Ubuntu 16.04 has its own system cURL which maybe used to build Xerces-C.

 * **Geant4**: The [Geant4](http://geant4.cern.ch/) C++ toolkit for the simulation of the passage of particles through matter.